ChokoGroup/batocera-CHA/README.md

 ## What is special about batocera 39-Choko?

-- It's a dual boot system image with both Official OS v1.71 and Batocera 39.
+- It's a dual boot system image with both official OS v1.71 and Batocera 39.
 The img file can be written either in [eMMC](https://github.com/lilo-san/cha-documentation#installing-software) or [SD card](https://github.com/lilo-san/cha-documentation#hardware-modifications), using [BalenaEtcher](https://etcher.balena.io), or similar program.

 - We can use Emulation Station (Batocera style UI) or RetroArch (Lakka style UI).